SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

 import os
 from IPython.display import Image, clear_output  # to display images
 ```
-* Next step would be install roboflow to be able to import the dataset
+* The Next step would be to install Roboflow to be able to import the dataset.
   ```
   !pip install roboflow
   ```
-   * importing the database
+   * Importing the database
       ```
       [Private Key]
       ```
-* Next step is training the Yolov5 model
+* Next step is training the Yolov5 model.

   ```
   !python train.py --img 416 --batch 16 --epochs 150 --data
   [path to .yaml file] --weights [path_to_pretrained_weights] --cache
   ```
-   * Epochs could be altered based on the usage, a really high epochs would make the detections monotonous and would make       the model only detect the objects if it is only similar to the pictures uploaded.
+   * Epochs could be altered based on usage; a really high epoch would make the detections monotonous and would make          the model only detect objects that are similar to the pictures uploaded.
-   * Once the epochs are run, the weights file is generated using which the detection could be performed.
+   * Once the epochs are run, the weights file is generated, using which the detection could be performed.

-* Torchvision and opencv-python is downloaded
+* Torchvision and opencv-python are downloaded.
   ```
   !pip install torch torchvision
   !pip install opencv-python-headless
    ```
-* Ultralytics is downloaded
+* Ultralytics is downloaded.
   ```
   !pip install ultralytics
    ```